whaakman/azure-docs.nl-nl/articles/hdinsight/hbase/apache-troubleshoot-hbase.md

 ### <a name="issue"></a>Probleem

-Het lokale Hadoop Distributed File System (HDFS) is vastgelopen in de veilige modus op het HDInsight-cluster.
+Het lokale Apache Hadoop Distributed File System (HDFS) is vastgelopen in de veilige modus op het HDInsight-cluster.

 ### <a name="detailed-description"></a>Gedetailleerde beschrijving